 The Not-So-Good Points

 Honestly, there aren’t many.
-I can usually find a few negatives quite easily, but MoneyTime is comprehensive, great value, and straightforward so there’s not much to pick on.
+I have only used it simulating a child myself not yet with my children, but MoneyTime is comprehensive, great value, and straightforward so there’s not much to pick on.
 There are two little things though….

 Grammar and syntax isn’t always correct – Some punctuation is missing and sentences aren’t always complete.
-Issues are minor, and it hasn’t caused any confusion for us, but if it’s something that really irritates you it may stand out.
-I know I’m not perfect either, so I can forgive this.
+Issues are minor, and it hasn’t caused any confusion, for me… but I’ll let you know when my daughter starts.
+I know I’m not perfect either, so I can forgive this pretty easily.

 Calculators could be improved – this is picky, but the interest calculators only provide the final amount for the sum given.
 I’d love to see the final amount without the factor in question as well.
 As an example, in the savings calculator it currently shows that the final amount saved with interest but doesn’t show how much was saved without interest.
 I feel that this would provide a more concrete example of the concept.